willake/vreactable/README.md

 # VReactable Cube Tracker

-VReactable is an interface connects the VR world and the reality.
-The tool runs on an VR platform named [Resonite](https://store.steampowered.com/app/2519830/Resonite/), which is a platform that allow users to customize their own space and writing scripts in their virtual space.
-VReactable provides a tangible interface which users can manipulate a Resonite world by moving cubes in real world.
-This brings an oppotunity for users to interact with VR users in a different way.
+VReactable is an interface that serves as a bridge between the virtual reality (VR) realm and the physical world.
+The tool runs on a VR platform named [Resonite](https://store.steampowered.com/app/2519830/Resonite/), which is a platform that allows users to customize their own space and write scripts in their virtual space.
+VReactable provides a tangible interface in which users can manipulate a Resonite world by moving cubes in the real world.
+This brings an opportunity for users to interact with VR users differently.

 ## Requirement